Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Abstract

 \section{Abstract}

 Neural scaling laws---power-law relationships between loss, model size, and data---have been extensively documented for language and vision transformers, yet their existence in single-cell genomics remains largely unexplored.
 We present the first systematic study of scaling behaviour for masked-reconstruction transformers trained on single-cell RNA sequencing (scRNA-seq) data.
-Using expression profiles from the CELLxGENE Census, we construct two experimental regimes: a \emph{data-rich} regime (512 highly variable genes, 200{,}000 cells) and a \emph{data-limited} regime (1{,}024 genes, 10{,}000 cells).
-Across seven model sizes spanning three orders of magnitude in parameter count (533 to $3.4\!\times\!10^{8}$ parameters), we fit the parametric scaling law $L = a P^{-\alpha} + c$ to validation mean squared error (MSE).
-The data-rich regime exhibits clear power-law scaling ($\alpha = 0.234$, $R^2 = 0.823$) with an irreducible loss floor of $c \approx 1.44$, while the data-limited regime shows negligible scaling ($\alpha = 0.009$, $R^2 = 0.017$), indicating that model capacity is not the binding constraint when data are scarce.
-These results establish that scaling laws analogous to those observed in natural language processing do emerge in single-cell transcriptomics when sufficient data are available, and they identify the data-to-parameter ratio as a critical determinant of scaling behaviour.
-A preliminary conversion of the data-rich asymptotic floor to information-theoretic units yields an estimate of approximately 2.30 bits of entropy per masked gene position.
-We discuss implications for the design of single-cell foundation models and outline the additional measurements needed to refine this entropy estimate.
+Using expression profiles from the CELLxGENE Census, we analyze a standardized sweep with 512 highly variable genes and 200{,}000 cells, alongside additional fixed-$V\!=\!512$ analyses that probe data-size effects and loss interpretation.
+Across six model sizes spanning over five orders of magnitude in parameter count (533 to $1.0\!\times\!10^{8}$ parameters), we fit the parametric scaling law $L = a P^{-\alpha} + c$ to validation mean squared error (MSE).
+The standardized $V\!=\!512$, $D\!=\!200$k sweep exhibits clear power-law scaling on validation loss, and held-out test evaluation follows the same qualitative trend.
+We additionally report a fixed-$V\!=\!512$ data-size sweep, an empirical check of cross-gene residual heterogeneity, and a limited direct Gaussian-NLL calibration at small model sizes.
+Under a homoscedastic Gaussian approximation, the asymptotic floor in this setting corresponds to approximately 2.3 bits of \emph{irreducible uncertainty remaining} per masked gene position, not to a universal biological constant.
+We discuss implications for the design of single-cell foundation models and outline the additional matched sweeps and likelihood-based objectives needed to turn this preliminary quantity into a rigorous transcriptomic entropy estimate.